Home Compare KMB vs PG

 Profitability

-Both look solid on profitability, though Kimberly-Clark Corporation still holds the stronger peer position.
+Both rank well on profitability, but Kimberly-Clark Corporation still holds a clear edge.

 Profitability — Dominant Gap